Photo Gallery: Spa-Like Bathrooms

 The bathroom fittings in this Swiss holiday home were designed by the German design studio Sieger Design for Dornbracht, while the tub and sink units are by Philippe Starck.
 The stone floors here — and on the entire main floor of Joergen Bodum’s family retreat — are made of Italian granite and equipped with radiant heating.

-A sleek glass-fronted shower stall and watery glass mosaic tiles make this room feel large and bright.
+A sleek glass-fronted shower stall and watery glass mosaic tiles make this room feel spacious and bright.
 The zebrano-wood vanity and square sink speak to the room’s zen-like quality, while the vanity’s lower shelf provides the perfect place to store necessities, keeping walls and countertop clear of clutter.

 This stunning bathroom is filled with antiques, an 1890s chandelier, gilded marble-topped Louis XVI table, a pine mantel, fireplace and room for seating.

 Toronto designer Barbara Purdy gutted the entire bathroom — except the original ’50s-style hanging globe lights — to achieve the fresh, bright look she wanted in her cottage.
 An open-storage washstand was custom built to hold an affordable Ikea sink, keeping the space open and airy.
 White walls and faux marble porcelain shower tiles also brighten the once-dark room.
+Teak slats and a rain showerhead lend a high-end look.

 This bright powder-blue and white bathroom brings together eclectic elements like a ceramic buddha, modern ottoman and fiberglass clawfoot tub for a relaxing, spa-like feel.
 A sparkly chandelier and floral curtains add feminine charm.